Dilbert (character): Death and resurrection

 In a story arc spanning from September 17 to October 9, 1990, Dilbert is killed by a wild deer and Mother Nature (although he is seen alive in an unrelated September 23, 1990 strip), but is cloned back to life by the garbage man on October 5, 1990.
-After Adams’ comments led to newspapers dropping the comic strip, the character died in March 2023 before being revived by the The World’s Smartest Garbageman.
+In March 2023, after controversial comments by Adams led to newspapers dropping the comic strip, the character died before being revived by the garbage man.